-The goal is straightforward:
+The goal of PST is straightforward:

 To assist in managing the everyday problems that contribute to emotional distress by teaching practical, structured problem-solving skills.